-The Fujifilm X100T 16 MP Digital Camera (Silver) manages to be one of those rare point and shoot camera units that satisfy both amateur wannabe and professional photographers alike.
-A traditional camera works as good as the photographer who owns it.
+The Fujifilm X100T camera manages to be one of those rare points and shoot camera units that satisfy both amateur wannabe and professional photographers alike.
+A traditional camera works as well as the photographer who owns it.
 It’s like a pencil.

 The better the wielder the better the results.
 A point-and-shoot camera, on the other hand, emphasizes instant gratification more.
 Fujifilm X100T finds a way to become the best of both worlds.
 The ability to satisfy both demographics roots from the camera’s quality default settings.

 From there, photographers can easily tweak settings or use pro lenses on it to make it more like a DSLR.
-Meanwhile, it comes with more automated features that eliminate human error, like a smart autofocus or good automatic contrast.
-It does have its share of cons though, like a Fuji lens that’s fixed.back to menu ↑
+Meanwhile, it comes with more automated features that eliminate human error, like smart autofocus or good automatic contrast.
+It does have its share of cons though, like a Fuji lens that’s fixed.